 The purse is shared between the first 15 finishing teams.
 Dog team drivers (mushers) must be at least 18-years-old by the race start and have demonstrated their ability by successfully completing a 200-mile and a 300-mile sled dog race.

 The spirit of the Yukon Quest is still true to its northern soul.
 Mushers carry mandatory equipment, food and supplies at all times.
 Sleds cannot be replaced without penalty, and mushers are not permitted to accept any assistance, except at the half-way point in Dawson City.
-The Yukon Quest Trail crosses frozen rivers and four mountain summits.
-Temperatures of -40, 100 mph winds, open water and bad ice are all barriers.
+The Yukon Quest Trail crosses frozen rivers and four mountain passes.
+Temperatures of -40F, 100 mph winds, open water and bad ice are all barriers.
 There are nine checkpoints; some separated by more than 200 miles.

 Race updates provide information on team positions, progress and times as mushers check in and out of checkpoints.
 "Dog drop" locations are also strategically positioned along the route, offering additional locations where race veterinarians are available